Abraiz01/Connections-Lab/Project2/README.md

 ## Features:

 Below are the features that my game currently has.
-For more features that I plan to implement, refer to the “Next Steps / Ideas section).
+For more features that I plan to implement, refer to the [Next Steps / Ideas](#Next-Steps-/-Ideas) section.